 Why I Recommend It:

-Richele is an eclectic homeschooling mom to four reflections of God’s love whose greatest accomplishment thus far was teaching physics, folding laundry, and playing Candyland simultaneously.
-Find her blogging at Under the Golden Apple Tree.
+~ Originally posted September 2011, by Richele, an eclectic homeschooling mom to four reflections of God’s love whose greatest accomplishment thus far was teaching physics, folding laundry, and playing Candyland simultaneously.